TSE-Systems/tse-analytics-docs/Writerside/topics/Bivariate-widget.md

 To further customize the appearance of the generated plot, use the **Plot Menu** located above the graph.
 For detailed instructions, refer to the section ***“Customize the Appearance of the Result”*** in the *“Toolbox Widgets”* chapter.

+The displayed graphs can be saved together in the current active workspace for further editing or export by clicking **Add to Report**.
+For detailed instructions, refer to the section ***“Editing and Exporting Analysis Results (Via Report)”*** in the *“Getting Started – Data Export”* chapter.